ahnafwafiq-com/reactbase/README.md

 This will open up a development server on your local system at port 5173.
 Go to http://localhost:5173 on any web browser to use it.

-You can also use a cloud version of VSCode by hitting the period (.) key right now in the homepage of the Github Repo.
+You can also use a cloud version of VSCode by hitting the period (.) key right here in the homepage of the Github Repo.

 ### **Make Contributions:**

 Pull requests are welcome!
 We appreciate you wanting to improve our project with your own features and fixes.
 For major changes, please open an issue first to discuss what you would like to be changed.
-If you want to make contributions, clone the repo and start working on a seperate git branch.
+If you want to make contributions, fork the repo and start working on a seperate git branch.
 When your done, submit a pull request for us to review your changes.
 Github Actions will run checks on your code to validate it.
-After we merge your pull request, another Github Actions workflow will automatically deploy it to the Hosting and your changes will be live with 5-10 minutes.
+After we merge your pull request, another Github Actions workflow will automatically deploy it to the Hosting and your changes will be live with 10-15 minutes.

 ## Basic Overview: